NikMohorko/image_compressor/README.md

 The SSIM algorithm is implemented in Cython to increase performance.

-Supported image types are: JPEG
+Supported input image types are: JPEG

 # Setup